 Note: This article contains 1,262 words and 1 image, with an estimated read time of 5 minutes.

 C-Suite executives might not like to hear it, but they tend to be the source of the problems they pay so much money to fix.
-Despite being the main decision makers and takers in the company, they tend to be lacking in the leadership skills the company needs to progress.
+Despite being the main decision makers and takers in the company, they tend to be lacking in the strategic leadership skills the company needs to progress.
 As leadership psychologist blogger Tomas Chamorro-Premuzic and Russell Reynolds Associates CEO Clarke Murphy point out in Forbes, the majority of C-Suite leaders fail to play to their strengths.

 This is a major industry problem.
 Leaders are worried that, when they make it to the top of their company’s food chain, that they’ll become just like other C-Suite leaders who fail in creating corporate unity.
 This stops other leaders from being ambitious enough to pursue their dreams and make their dream for the company a reality.

-What Makes a Real C-Suite Leader?
+What Makes a Strategic C-Suite Leader?

 A major change has to come from perception.
 The perception of a C-Suite leader is someone who takes risks, who does not rely upon elitism or arrogance, and who opens the floor to wider thinking.
 They also are supposed to be motivational masterminds, helping everyone to buy into the corporate vision and aim.